ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 It can be shown however that these two states labelled $|+\rangle$ and $|-\rangle$ can be written as a combination of the states  $|0\rangle$ and $|1\rangle$ as introduced in the previous section.
 This combination of states to describe another new state is known as **Quantum Superposition**

-To understand what this combination implied both intuitively and what the mathematical representation implies, it's useful to first understand the nature of Quantum measurement and see how it is different from the general idea of measurement we are familiar with
+To understand what this combination implied both intuitively and mathematically implies, it's useful to first understand the nature of quantum measurement and see how it is different from the general idea of measurement we are familiar with.

 ## Quantum Measurement

-We can only ever make a Quantum measurement device that asks if we are in one of the two independent states.
-Zero or one state, this is a key difference between the ideas of Quantum measurement in comparison to Classical measurement of mass or distance for example, in which we can genrally measure any of the many continuous values.
+We can only ever make a quantum measurement device that asks if we are in one of the two independent states, zero or one state.
+This is a key difference between the ideas of quantum measurement in comparison to classical measurement of mass or distance for example, in which we can generally measure any of the many continuous values.
 Let's say we have the zero state going into some measurement device.
-If that goes in, we will always measure zero and the zero state will come out.
+We will always measure zero and the zero state will come out.

-If we have a one state going into the measurement device and that goes in.
-It'll come out of the one state and a one will be measured.
+If we have a one state going into the measurement, a one will be measured and the one state will come out.
-However, with a plus state.
-If that is measured.
-Sometimes this happens.
-A zero is measured and the zero set comes out.
+However, with a plus state, if measured, sometimes this happens: A zero is measured and the zero state comes out.
 And if we measure at another time, what might happen is we might measure a one and a one state will come out.
-This is described in the image below
+This is described in the image below:

 ```{figure} ./images/measure.png
 :align: center